 Make sure to try things on before you decide to buy the item.

 Try to find a fit that is not too tight and not too large or something that emphasizes your features instead of overwhelming them.

 6. Start with the basics

-Plaid and gentles patterns are also safe, “basic” pieces that you can experiment with until you feel ready to try something bolder.
+Plaid and gentle patterns are also safe, “basic” pieces you can experiment with until you feel ready to try something bolder.